Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 What causes Motor overcurrent?

-In order to maintain its torque, a motor draws more more current for many reasons,
+To maintain its torque, a motor draws more current for many reasons,

 - Low supply voltage (voltage drop)